ndaly111/Nflstats/README.md

 ## Notes
 - EPA calculations and team splits are derived from the nflfastR play-by-play dataset after download.
-- Logo filenames follow lowercase team abbreviations (e.g., `png/kc.png`); map identifiers accordingly.
+- Logo filenames now use uppercase team abbreviations (e.g., `assets/logos/KC.png`).

 ## Implementation Helpers
 Use `sources.py` to work with the documented endpoints directly: